BREAKING: Putin escalates war in Ukraine with partial mobilisation, nuclear threat

 Defence Minister Sergei Shoigu has already announced that Russia will call up 300,000 reservists.

-The Russian stock market took a sharp downturn at the news of mobilisation and there were reports of eyewatering hikes in plane ticket prices ahead of an expected surge in Russians wanting to leave the country.
+The Russian stock market took a sharp downturn at the news of mobilisation and there were reports of eye watering hikes in plane ticket prices ahead of an expected surge in Russians wanting to leave the country.

 As covered by bne IntelliNews, the Kremlin plans to quickly organise and hold “referendums” in the occupied regions of Ukraine, preparing swift large-scale annexation and escalation in reaction to the successful Ukrainian counter-offensive.